THE KRIEGSMINISTERIUM PNEUMATIC POST FACILITY, 26‑Nov‑1913 to 8‑April‑1922

 This chapter discusses the evidence that the War Ministry building (the Kriegsministerium) on the Ringstrasse had pneumatic post facilities at the time of the First World War, using the office number WIEN 25.
 Incoming and outgoing items of ordinary and pneumatic mail will be described, and then the documentary evidence will be reviewed.

 As the 1900s began, the Commanders of the Austro-Hungarian Army decided that they wanted a war, and they wanted a brand new Headquarters to run it from.
 In 1909, construction of a new Kriegsministerium (ie Imperial War Ministry) began on Stubenring to replace the old building on the corner of Am Hof; it was opened in 1913.
 The map in the 1911 English Baedeker (which was probably drawn for the German edition of 1908) shows the new building as an outline, marked "im Bau".
 Nowadays the large building is well-known as the "Regierungsgebäude", where various government ministries are based.
 A gigantic double-headed Imperial Austrian eagle, allegedly redesigned by Franz Ferdinand, still broods over the main entrance although its crown has been removed.
-The building is so large that the author's camera cannot show it as a rectangle!

 - The first item.
 This is a 35 heller pneumatic-post letter-card, and was sent in 1916 to Herr Oberintendant Pietsch of 13.
 Abteilung in the Kriegsministerium.